Gas Regulator: LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 But what if your BBQ grill isn’t heating properly or the flame is too low and ineffective?

-A damaged LPG regulator is the most common cause of heating and operation problems.
+LPG gas regulator problems is typically the result of a damaged LPG regulator is the most common cause of heating and operation problems.

-Possible regulator problems include:
+Possible LPG gas regulator problems include:

 1. Low temperature or low flame